The Moving and Stress Guide: Statistics, Tips, and More

 toy boxes and a truck sit on top of a calendar

 Just like in sports or hunting, there is a definite moving season.
-Moving activity typically peaks during the summer months, between May and September — essentially, when the school is out and the weather is warmer.
+Moving activity typically peaks during the summer months — essentially, when the school is out and the weather is warmer.
+In fact, 45% of all moves happen between May and August, according to proprietary HireAHelper data.

 During this period, movers often charge more because demand is at its highest.
 Movers also book up fast, so it can be harder to reserve the dates you want during the busy summer season.
 For long-distance moves, there can be longer timelines between pick-up and delivery dates as well.